ugo-droid/olumba_prod/BILLING_IMPLEMENTATION_SUMMARY.md

 ## 🎉 Implementation Complete

-A production-ready billing system has been implemented for the Olumba AEC platform with Stripe, Supabase, and Clerk integration.
+A production-ready billing system has been implemented for the Olumba AEC platform with Stripe and Supabase integration.

 ---